R-js/mangos/packages/jxpath/README.md

     }
 ]
 ```
+**Note: result array items, are never copies (unless they are scalar values ofc), alteration (adding/removing properties, changing property values)
+of the object above is will be visible in the main data object.**

 A path of `/manager/[firstName=Big]/lastName` will return the result `[ 'Boss' ]`.

 ## Predicate _regular expression_ query selector